rjtmahinay/ChatBot/README.md

 # ChatBot
-American TV Series Bot using Backward Chaining Algorithm
+Implementation of Backward Chaining Algorithm in a selected american tv series knowledge base.